Kim Wan-sun

 Kim debuted in 1986 with the album, Tonight.
 Her fifth album, 1990's Pierrot Smiles at Us, sold 1 million copies.
 She is considered to be one of the first wave of Hallyu artists due to her success in Taiwan in the mid-1990s.

 Early life

 Kim Wan-sun was born Kim I-sun on May 16, 1969, the third of her parents' five daughters.
 When she was in middle school, Kim began training to be a singer and dancer under the guidance of her aunt, Han Baek-hee, who managed successful musicians including the singer Insooni.
 Han rigorously trained Kim for three years, during which time Kim dropped out of school and did not visit her parents.
+She studied digital art at the University of Hawaiʻi at Mānoa.